balboni65/Duelkit/README.md

 ### Function:
 Outputs information on what record you need to make a certain top cut breakpoint or invite breakpoint, for a given tournament size
 - The results of this function are an **estimation** using a formula, and **cannot account for tie breakers**
-  - (*An extreme example: its possible that every player ties every round of the tournament*)
+  - (*An extreme example: it's possible that every player ties every round of the tournament*)
 - It is possible that in the final round of a tournament, the undefeated player will play someone with 1 loss
   - Since the undefeated player can still lose that round, it is possible to have no players better than 1 loss
   - When this happens, results are displayed as a range of numbers (*0-1, 22-23*)
   - Remember that this is an estimation and it is possible to have a few more, or a few less players in each section of the results when players have tied a round
-- When the results state something like: `better than 7-1 (22-24 points)`,
+- When the results show something like: `better than 7-1 (22-24 points)`,
   - this means you must have more points than that record (*in this case more than 21 points*), the accepted range is listed in parenthesis
 - In Yu-Gi-Oh!, A **win** is worth `3 points`, A **draw** is worth `1 point`, and a **loss** is worth `no points`
 - Breakpoints for top cut and the number of rounds are taken from the **Konami rulebook**